blukatdevelopment/UnchainedWorldsOld/character_creation/classes/alchemist.md

 ### Amaro Guarire
 This pungent, dark liquid is bitter tasting and supposedly good for your health.
 When you consume it, you gain 3d10 hit points and make a DC 14 constitution saving throw.
-On a failure, you gain one level of exhaustion.
+On a failure, you lose one stamina dice.

 ### Speech Bubble Tea
 Filled with tapioca pearls, this fruity drink bestows powerful hallucinations.